Location: St Eustatius

 What’s not included:

-Food, flights, travel insurance, visas and vaccinations (if applicable).
+Food (grocery runs are included during quarantine), flights, travel insurance, visas and vaccinations (if applicable).
 Full assistance will be provided in getting all these arranged if you choose our Premium Support.

 You should budget a minimum of $300 per month for food.